Mon-Fri 8:00am - 6:00pm EST

 The Austin Chronicle refers to Texas book-banning as “Christian nationalism,” with many of the book bans being demanded and enforced by religious and conservative groups.

 During a signing ceremony for Texas’s new statewide book banning bill, Gov. Greg Abbott stated, “Some schools have books with sexually explicit and vulgar materials.
 I'm signing a law that gets that trash out of our schools."
-However, many of the book bans in Texas include books exploring topics that are relevant to identity and coming-of-age experiences.
+(Some say that the focus should have been on actually cleaning up community and school playgrounds, making sure that students were able to play safe, protected by rubber playground mulch rather than being “protected” from the contents of controversial books.)
+Many of the book bans in Texas include books exploring topics that are relevant to identity and coming-of-age experiences.
 Texas book bans have targeted titles exploring racial identity, racism, abortion, and LGBTQ+ issues.
 While some of these titles may include sexually explicit scenes, one might argue that these book bans are more about conservative and religious censorship than keeping children from being exposed to “inappropriate” materials.
+Some may say that a child has more of a chance of getting hurt from inadequate rubber surfacing than from these books.

 The most frequently banned books in Texas include Gender Queer: A Memoir by Maia Kobabe, The Bluest Eye by Toni Morrison, Roe v.
 Wade: A Woman's Choice? by Susan Dudley Gold, and Out of Darkness by Ashley Hope Pérez, which tells a love story between a Mexican American teenage girl and a black teen boy in East Texas during the 1930s.
 Even Anne Frank’s The Diary of a Young Girl is a frequently banned book in Texas.